Adriwin06/Better-of-Fabric-3/README.md

 I've already configured the shaders with better settings than the defaults, so you get a great experience right away.
 However, these improved settings can also reduce performance a bit more than the default.

 If your PC struggles with a particular shader pack, **open its settings and lower the graphics preset** (almost all shaders have this option).
-Just keep in mind that changing presets may overwrite some of my custom settings, but it shouldn’t be a big deal, just some cool effect might get disabled.
+Just keep in mind that changing presets may overwrite some of my custom settings, but it shouldn’t be a big deal; just some cool effects might get disabled.

+The screenshots you see in the gallery tab were taken using Complementary+Euphoria.
+The game looks incredible with this shader, and I **really recommend** that you play with it for the best possible experience.

 ---